omi201/Web3/README.md

-This repository containns source code for my solidity projects The source code are dived into many different code.
+This repository contains source code for my solidity projects.

+The source code are dived into many different code.